neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.action`

-A URL that selects an action to run.
+**Required** A URL that selects an action to run.
 It supports two schemes:

 * `workspace:` or `ws:` for action files that are stored locally
 * `github:` or `gh:` for actions that are bound to a Github repository